XCTEQ/XCFit/index.md

 You need to close the existing Xcode session and Xcode Workspace .xcworkspace next time.

 ### Carthage

 XCFit and Cucumberish can be installed as Cartahge.
 We need to create `Cartfile` in the root of the project.
 Depending on which version of Swift you are using, we can use different tag

-* **Swift 3.0.2**

-Add the following to `Cartfile` to get Swift 3.0.2 compatable source

-              github "Shashikant86/XCFit" "3.0.0"

-* **Swift 3.1**

-You can get lates tag t work with Swift 3.1 then `Cartfile` can have following
+You can get latest tag to work with Swift 3.1 then `Cartfile` can have following

              github "Shashikant86/XCFit"

 Now, we can fetch and build Carthage Dependencies using following command.

              $ carthage update --platform iOS

-This will checkout and build XCFit and Cucumberish frameworks then we can manaully drag those frameworks in the `Build Phases` of the test targets.
+This will checkout and build XCFit frameworks then we can manually drag those frameworks in the `Build Phases` of the test targets.
 This is explained in details in the later section.

 ### Swift Package Manager

 XCFit can be installed with Swift Package Manager however Swift Package Manager isn't officially supported for iOS so we can use XCFit only for the standalone Libraries.
 We need to create `Package.swift` file with following content.
 ```
 import PackageDescription